A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

-Fig. \ref{fig:FIG4}a plots the absolute percentage error between the analytical and numerical values of the two defect frequencies, $\Omega_\mathrm{d1}$ and $\Omega_\mathrm{d2} (>\Omega_\mathrm{d1})$ generated due to the presence of two defects at locations, $x_\mathrm{d1}$ and $x_\mathrm{d2}$ in a Multi-DMoA ($\mathrm{N}=21$).
+Fig. \ref{fig:FIG4}a plots the absolute percentage error between the analytical and numerical values of the two defect frequencies, $\Omega_\mathrm{d1}$ and $\Omega_\mathrm{d2} (>\Omega_\mathrm{d1})$ generated due to the presence of two defects at locations, $x_\mathrm{d1}$ and $x_\mathrm{d2}$ in a Multi-DMoA PnC ($\mathrm{N}=21$).
 The diagonal direction in both these plots remains unpopulated as we assume distinct locations for the embedded material defects, i.e., $x_\mathrm{d1}\neq x_\mathrm{d2}$.
-The sea of dark blue, low error values ($0.0005\%-2\%$) in both plots indicate the validity of the analytical approach derived in Sec. \ref{sec:DMoA} for a large section of the Multi-DMoA configurations provided, the two defects in the Multi-DMoA remain relatively isolated from each other.
-Alternately, as the defect locations become proximal, i.e., within 3 masses, marked by the off-diagonal lines, $x_\mathrm{d2}=x_\mathrm{d1}\pm3$, the Multi-DMoA configuration deviates from the isolated (single) defect assumption giving rise to a region of high error ($> 2\%$, max. error $\sim33\%$).
+The sea of dark blue, low error values ($0.0005\%-2\%$) in both plots indicate the validity of the analytical approach derived in Sec. \ref{sec:DMoA} for a large section of the Multi-DMoA PnC configurations provided, the two defects in the Multi-DMoA PnC remain relatively isolated from each other.
+Alternately, as the defect locations become proximal, i.e., within 3 masses, marked by the off-diagonal lines, $x_\mathrm{d2}=x_\mathrm{d1}\pm3$, the Multi-DMoA PnC configuration deviates from the isolated (single) defect assumption giving rise to a region of high error ($> 2\%$, max. error $\sim33\%$).
 However, note that the expanse of the high error region is dependent on the decay rate, $\kappa_I$ associated with bulk defect mode, i.e., as the $\kappa_I$ grows larger, the high error region shrinks (Sec. \ref{sec:App_MultiDef}).
-Therefore, a modified analytical approach is required to investigate the design space of proximal defects.
-This lies outside the scope of the current study and isn't pursued further.
-Although, prior efforts have studied the dispersion characteristics of phononic crystals with multiple proximal defects via super-cell analysis\cite{JoIJMS2022}, that can provide good qualitative insights into a potential solution approach.
+Therefore, an alternate approach is required to investigate the design space of proximal defects.
+This lies outside the scope of the current study.
+Although, prior efforts have studied PnCs with proximal defects via super-cell analysis\cite{JoIJMS2022,DengCrys2019,HuPB2014,Deymier2013}, that can provide good qualitative insights into a potential solution approach.
+Since we are primarily interested in localized BG resonances, analyzing an appropriately sized super-cell around the proximal defects, will reveal defect modes whose frequency and shape correlate to the complete PnC counterpart, as masses far away from the defect location remain (virtually) undeformed at defect resonance.